-The Thomas V. Alonzo Law Firm provides legal representation for nurses facing license revocation, suspension or restrictions in the states of Louisiana and Mississippi.
+The Thomas V. Alonzo Law Firm provides legal representation for nurses facing license revocation, suspension or restrictions in Louisiana.
 If your nursing license is at risk of being suspended or revoked, it is important to retain an experienced nursing license defense lawyer to protect your livelihood and your reputation.

 Allegations of misconduct can have serious consequences for your career.
 Charges including deviation from the standard of care, neglect, and drug or alcohol abuse may result in the temporary or permanent loss of your nursing license or worse, criminal charges.
 Whatever the allegations against you, do not put your career in jeopardy.
 Contact a nurse defense attorney like Thomas V. Alonzo immediately to mount a strong and persuasive defense.

 Do I Need an Attorney to Help Defend My Nursing License?

 When a complaint is filed with the nursing board, a nurse is often left to defend themselves alone and without any assistance from their employer.
 In some circumstances, it is actually the employer that has filed the complaint.
 Whatever the situation, a nurse will need to be prepared to fight for their professional license themselves.
 The role of the nursing board is to investigate the complaint and instigate disciplinary actions if necessary – not to assist a nurse during the process.
 An experienced license defense attorney like Thomas V. Alonzo, on the other hand, will be looking after the nurse’s interests exclusively.

 Helping to defend against any related criminal charges